pennycoders/puppet-marathon/README.md

       $user                     = 'root',
     # Create symlinks for the marathon binaries for easier access
       $create_symlinks          = true,
     # Whether to use haproxy for load balancing between services
       $haproxy_discovery        = false,
+    # Whether to use nginx for load balancing between services
+      $nginx_discovery          = false,
     # Create and manage the marathon service
       $manage_service           = true,
     # The marathon service's name